mccright/PythonStuff/README.md

 if sys.version_info < (3, 7):
     raise Exception("Use only with Python 3.7 or higher")
 ```
-* Sometimes you need to know what types of files are in a github repo along with their layout in order to prepare for a risk-reasonable static analysis.  [getGHtree.py](https://github.com/mccright/FortifyStuff/blob/master/Scripts/getGHtree.py) is a model for extracting a list of files in tree format.
+* Sometimes you need to know what types of files are in a github repo along with their layout in order to prepare for a risk-reasonable static analysis.
+  * [getGHtree.py](https://github.com/mccright/FortifyStuff/blob/master/Scripts/getGHtree.py) is a model for extracting a list of files in tree format from user repositories.
+  * [getGHorgtree.py](https://github.com/mccright/FortifyStuff/blob/master/Scripts/getGHorgtree.py) is a model for extracting a list of files in tree format from enterprise organization repositories.